tpvets_logo.jpg (2726 bytes)TOA PAYOH VETS

 Small animals - dogs, cats, hamsters, guinea pigs, turtles & rabbits

-A swollen glans penis after retrograde hydrouropropulsion
+A swollen glans penis is seen after retrograde hydrouropropulsion and cystotomy for calcium oxalate urolithiasis in a dog

 First written: 20 Sep 2011